Anisotremus virginicus: Systematics

 Anisotremus virginicus was first formally described in 1758 as Sparus virginicus by Linnaeus with the type locality given as South America.
 When the American ichthyologist Theodore Nicholas Gill created the genus Anisotremus he named Sparus virginicus as its type species.

 Utilisation

 Anisotremus virginicus is of minor importance to commercial fisheries and is caught using a variety of methods.
-The are considered a good sports fishing quarry.
+They are considered a good sports fishing quarry.
 They do appear in the aquarium trade.
 They have been bred in captivity.